 Florida roads can be dangerous.
 Thousands of people are killed or injured on Florida roads each year.
 Many of those deaths and injuries are caused by head-on collisions in Tampa.

 If you were injured in a head-on accident, you might be entitled to compensation.
-Our Tampa head-on crashes lawyers can bolster your efforts to recover money for your medical bills, lost wages, and other damages.
+A Tampa car accident lawyer can bolster your efforts to recover money for your medical bills, lost wages, and other damages.

 How Roman Austin Personal Injury Lawyers Can Help You After a Head-On Crash in Tampa